 - Four whole weeks of lessons in the school year

-- On half a school year during KS3 and KS4
+- Half a school year during KS3 and KS4

 What can parents do.
-If your child is suffering from a minor ailment such a a cold or a cough please consider sending them to school.
+If your child is suffering from a minor ailment such as a cold or a cough please consider sending them to school.
 We will always send them home if they feel they are too unwell to be here.
 Keep in contact with us every day to keep us aware of what is wrong and seek advice as to whether your child could even do part of the school day.
-Please ensure you arrange holidays outside of term time – holidays will only ever be authorised by our Headteacher in exceptional circumstances.
+For absences of 3 days or more, please ensure you seek medical advice and provide a copy for the medical appointment to our school office team in order to authorise absences as illness.
+With regards to holiday during term time, we do ask that you please ensure you arrange holidays outside of term time – holidays will only ever be authorised by our Headteacher in exceptional circumstances.
+Please consider when pupils take holidays without notifying the school it can cause stress to our pupils and their friends as they feel pressured into being dishonest.